 More Changes are Better.
 Topping off a tank that has lost water from evaporation does not count as a change--the nitrates never leave.
 Every week or two, you should remove water and add some back.
 The amount varies with the kind and number of fish.
 The more fish, the more messy the fish, and the more sensitive the fish, the more water you should change more often.
 Typical amounts are at least 10 to 30 percent a week.

 Test Time.
 No matter what method you use, you will need water test kits to monitor the process so that you will know when the cycle is complete.
 We recommend kits for ammonia, nitrites and nitrates.
 When both ammonia and nitrites are zero, and nitrates are starting to rise, you know the cycle is complete.
 (You need all three tests because under certain conditions, you may have all three compounds present.
 It is not safe to rely just on the nitrate test, for example.)
 This also gives you something useful to do while your patiently wait for the tank to cycle!
-Liquid Test Kits are more economical than dip strips in the long run, and many find them easier to read.
+Liquid Test Kits are more accurate, easier to read, and more economical than dip strips in the long run.

 Not So Fast!
 Once the cycle is established with any method, add new fish in small numbers.
 Adding too many new fish at one time to a cycled tank can also get ahead of the bacteria and give you a mini-cycle.